stanislawbartkowski/MyBench/README.md

 ## Privileges

 ### HDFS
-The MyBench temporary HDFS space is determined by *TMPBASEIDIR* variable, default is */tmp/bench*
+The MyBench temporary HDFS space is determined by *TMPBASEDIR* variable, default is */tmp/bench*
 ### Hive
 If Hive *hive.server2.enable.doAs* impersonation is not set, give *hive* user *read/write/execute* permissions to *TMPBASEDIR* HDFS directory.<br>
 If impersonation is enabled, user running MyBench test should have permissions to */warehouse/tablespace* directory.<br>